agentm/project-m36/README.markdown

 Project:M36 supports multiple frontends which target different audiences.

 * learn about the relational algebra via TutorialD
+* use SQLegacy to learn how SQL differs from the relational algebra
 * store and manipulate databases
 * use Project:M36 as a native Haskell database backend